-In order to successfully ship your products to another country, you must comply with all regulations leaving the U.S. as well as entering the destination country.
-To ensure a smooth (and successful) transaction, it’s important you have all of your documents in order.
+In order to successfully ship your products to another country, you must comply with all regulations leaving the U.S., as well as entering the destination country.
+To ensure a smooth (and successful) transaction, you must have all of your documents in order.
 In this article, we’ll touch on the top 10 most common documents you may encounter during the export process.

 1. Bill of Lading